Skip to Content

 4. Under the "New Inspection Request" that appears, select the date and time you would like to request.

 5. You will see the unconfirmed request listed.
-Once our staff receive your request, you will get an email confirmation for the inspection.
+Once our staff receives your request, you will get an email confirmation for the inspection.

 If you need to change the date or time, or cancel the request, select "Modify Request".